-Mr. Frederick.
+Mr. FREDERICK.
 I have heard of it in hundreds of instances.

-Mr. Frear.
+Mr. FREAR.
 My experience is that the average person who carries a revolver is not one who lives in a rural district, but in New York or Chicago and such places that Dillinger and men of his type are found.

-Mr. McCormack.
-All of those fellows are country-born boys.
+Mr. McCormacz, All of these fellows are country-born boys.
 They do not come from the big cities.
 I understand that most of them are country boys originally.

-Mr. Frear.
-The man against whom we are trying to legislate is

-Dillinger and men of his type.
+Mr. FREAR.
+The man against whom we are trying to logislate in Dillinger and men of his type.

-Mr. Frederick.
+Mr. FREDERICK.
 If there is any feasible way of getting that type of man, I would like to know it.

-Mr. Frear.
+Mr. FREAR.
 We are trying to.
 In all of your experience in these matters, have you drawn a bill which had for its purpose that end?

 Mr. FREDERICK.
 I have spent 15 years studying the subject and I have worked with the National Crime Commission.
-One of the results of my work has been a contribution toward the uniform act which, in my opinion, has made-
+One of the results of my work has been a contribution toward the uniform act which, in my opinion, has made